ael-bekk/Cub3d-Advanced-Raycasting/note.md

   ```
   Now, I'm calling the `cos-sin-tan` just in case the player's direction has been changed to the left or right.

-  ~Until now all was easy, and for more details about this part <a href="https://github.com/Toufa7/Cub3D/blob/main/Readme.md"  target="_blank" alt="By ael-bekk">Check This Documentation</a>.
+  ~Until now all was easy, and for more details about this part [Check This Documentation](https://github.com/Toufa7/Cub3D/blob/main/Readme.md?param1=value1?target=_blank).

 ### ``Advanced Raycasting`` :